Originally posted on 12/06/2015

 Colorful Kites (via Red Ted Art)

 Can you believe these gorgeous kites were made by kids?
-There are endless possibilities here to make your own colorful kite in this simple tutorial.
+There are endless possibilities here to make your own colorful kite in the simple tutorial above.